 Problem Steps I can take When?
-Progress and a second and an and the - and the second
+Progress All the second second Colorado antico - and and

 Three good things

 Research shows that writing about three things that went well, and thinking about why each good thing happened can improve our mood and help us to feel more optimistic.
 Try doing this once a week before you go to bed and see if it makes you feel better.